mbaumer/us_hep_funding/docs/_states/AL.md

 [Back to top](#top)
 ## AL-04 -- Rep. Robert B. Aderholt (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AL-04)
 ### Committees
-Robert B. Aderholt is the #1 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Robert B. Aderholt is the #1 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Robert B. Aderholt is the #3 Democrat on the House Committee on Appropriations
+Robert B. Aderholt is the #3 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```